aria-ml/dataeval/docs/source/concepts/Binning.md

   2, 8, 32 and 256 bins gives 0.27, 0.39, 0.40 and 0.41 — settled by about 16 bins.
 - **`factors`** compares two metadata factors, and *both* may be binned.
-There is no fixed reference, so a factor whose alphabet came out of the cuts contributes no ceiling: such a pair is scored by the Linfoot transformation, which maps mutual information onto [0, 1] without reference to an alphabet size.
-Scoring it against a binned factor's entropy instead would make the reported association shrink as the same data is cut more finely — 0.40 at four bins down to 0.14 at 128, on identical data.
+There is no fixed reference, so a factor whose alphabet came out of the cuts contributes no entropy ceiling: such a pair is scored by the Linfoot transformation instead.
+  Scoring it against a binned factor's entropy would make the reported association shrink as the same data is cut more finely — 0.40 at four bins down to 0.14 at 128, on identical data.